 So many times you just go into a store and don’t notice the little things.
 On our tour, led by owner John Pittari, we had the opportunity to learn about all the special details.

 There are a host of unique features from the flooring to the ceiling to everywhere in between.
-The aggregate flooring features stone from the Pomperaug area, the rough Roxbury granite pieces throughout the store came from the salvage pile and all the old wooden beams in the foyer and on the aisle shelving was salvaged from an area barn built in 1792.
+The aggregate flooring features stone from the Pomperaug area, the rough Roxbury granite pieces throughout the store came from the salvage pile, and all the old wooden beams in the foyer and on the aisle shelving were salvaged from an area barn built in 1792.

 All the refrigeration units exceed the 2012 EPA standards.
-The closed door stock from behind dairy cases are more energy efficient and all have LED lighting.
+The closed-door stock from behind dairy cases is more energy efficient and all have LED lighting.
 Behind the scenes, they now have a refrigerated produce prep room, which is good news for produce, helping to extend its shelf life.

 The bulk department is expanded by 25 items and now there are liquid bulk items too.
 There’s even a local honey dispenser.
 I must admit I was totally tempted to dispense some directly in my mouth.
 Childish I know, but well, it’s local honey!
 It’s irresistible.

 There is a full-service meat and fish counter and a full-service cheese counter too.
 There’s now a cafe area and a sandwich and beverage bar.
 You can grab lunch or a smoothie and sit in the cute cafe area which has large windows overlooking the garden nursery next door.

 At the checkout area, there are slices of fallen trees artfully arranged on the wall depicting the three rivers in Woodbury.